bugs181/bullet/README.md

     bullet.list.set({ type: "cucumber", goal: "scare cat" })

 # How is this possible? #
 It's simple really.
 Bullet wraps the Gun instance with a Proxy.
 Each property lookup (using dot notation or bracket) calls a `gun.get()` and returns the Proxy to be used for chaining.
-Any call to `bullet.value()` will return a promise of `gun.once()`.
+Any call to `bullet.value` will return a promise getter of `gun.once()`.

 # Utilities: #
 - `.value` - Promise getter for `.once()`; `let cats = await bullet.cats.value`